'Wonderful' return: Windber Center for Life reopens after 16-month shutdown

-WINDBER – Betty Sekala is quick to list what mornings at the Windber Center for Life have meant to her over the past 16 years.
+WINDBER – Betty Sekela is quick to list what mornings at the Windber Center for Life have meant to her over the past 16 years.

 For the 90-year-old Windber woman, fitness and friendship – routine workouts with a core group of companions – have been key ingredients to a long, enjoyable life.